grnet/e-science/orka/README.md

     ram: "ram in MB of VRE server",
     disk: "hard drive in GB of VRE server",
     disk_template: "Standard or Archipelago",
-    project_name: "name of a ~okeanos project, to pull resources from"
+    project_name: "name of a ~okeanos project, to pull resources from",

-Optional arguments for create vre command:

-    --image="Operating System (default value='Debian Base').For vre create this argument must not be left to default" (available images can be found with **orka images** command)
+    image: "name of VRE image.
+Only Deb8-Drupal-Final exists for now"

 ### {orka vre create} command examples

 example for orka vre create with a specific Drupal image:

-    orka vre create Drupal_Test 2 2048 20 Standard <project_name>  --image Deb8-Drupal-Final
+    orka vre create Drupal_Test 2 2048 20 Standard <project_name> Deb8-Drupal-Final

 ##"vre destroy" command